excluence/excluence-docs/docs/parcelQL/col-distinct-filter.md

 ```

-To understand typecasting in ParcelQL, let's take the [A.4eb8a10cb9f87357.NFTStorefrontV2.ListingCompleted](http://localhost:3000/docs/parcelQL/col-distinct-filter#4-json-data-type-selection), in the payload `storefrontResourceID` is an `UInt64` value and stored as string in the database.
+To understand typecasting in ParcelQL, let's take the [A.4eb8a10cb9f87357.NFTStorefrontV2.ListingCompleted](http://localhost:3000/docs/parcelQL/col-distinct-filter#4-json-data-type-selection) event, in the payload `storefrontResourceID` is an `UInt64` value and stored as string in the database.
 Now, let's explore how you can efficiently convert this string value into an integer.

 **Request Query**
 ```json